 The Census determines how revenues are shared among governments, how businesses make decisions about where to locate, and impacts in countless other ways.

-2010 Census figures determined Onslow County’s population is 170,355 and the City of Jacksonville’s population is 70,145.
-It is estimated the actual City population is 81,612, as some military members and youth living in Jacksonville were not counted.
+2020 Census figures determined Onslow County’s population is 170,355 and the City of Jacksonville’s population is 72,723 a slight increase from the 2010 count of 70,145.
+It is estimated the actual City population is around 82,000, as some military members and youth living in Jacksonville were not counted.

-That miscount resulted in our area missing out on resources and attention.
-One estimate is that $402 million was lost over the decade in pass-through funds to this county.
+Miscounts result in our area missing out on resources and attention.
+In 2010, one estimate is that $402 million was lost over the decade in pass-through funds to this county.

 You Count Here!

 The Jacksonville Onslow Complete Count committee put forth a campaign to help educate the public about the need for an accurate count for our community.
 The main message was and still is, that everyone counts here.

 Military Members Count Here.
 For military citizens, filling out your Census form for Jacksonville and Onslow County does not change your home of record or tax based residence.
 It is important you are counted here, even if you are here for a short time.
 By filling out the Census, you are ensuring a better future and more resources for the military member who will be stationed here when you leave.